-Arguably, it’s those people who have the most valuable insights because something about their experience has put them off and made them think ‘this brand is not for me’.
+Arguably, it’s those people who have the most valuable insights because something about their experience has put them off and made them think, ‘this brand is not for me’.
 And if those are people within your target audience, this could be a cause for concern.
-Because of this, you should always speak to both customers and non-customers when running a brand perception survey.
-You can do this with ease by using a self-service market research company like Attest, a tool that can give you access to 100 million consumers in 46 markets.
+Because of this, you should always speak to customers and non-customers when running a brand perception survey (and with other types of research, like customer profiling).

 Using the Attest survey platform, you can select respondents according to a number of different demographic filters, so you’re only asking people who fall into your target market.

 As a first step, you can begin your survey with a qualifying question to make sure only those respondents who are actually aware of your brand carry on with the survey.
 A qualifying question might look like this:

 A. Your brand

 What should you ask in your brand perception survey?

 You should include a question which asks if they have ever purchased your brand before.
 But rather than posing a simple yes or no question, you should dig a little deeper to understand how much experience they’ve had with your brand.
 A question might look like this:

 Q. How often do you typically purchase [your brand]?

-You may want use routing to direct respondents to different questions based on how they answered, for example, to ask those who have purchased your brand before about their experiences.
+You may want to use routing to direct respondents to different questions based on how they answered, for example, to ask those who have purchased your brand before about their experiences.

 Why?
 The aim here is to find out if the respondent can correctly associate your brand name to what you do.
 This gives you an indication of the level of brand awareness that you have i.e. have they just heard of your company name or do they actually understand the nature of your business?
 Can they identify your product, services and solutions?

-Q. How would you describe [your brand] to a friend?
+2. How would you describe [your brand] to a friend?

 Why?
 Asking how a respondent would describe you to friends lets you hear in their own words what they think your brand offers and represents.
 Is your proposition easy or difficult for them to sum up?
 What language do they use?
 Look for the most frequently repeated words or phrases.
 Ways to visualise this data include putting it into a word cloud.

 Why?
 You’ll include a list ofbrand attributes you believe your brand possesses mixed with some conflicting ones.
 For example, ‘modern’ and ‘old-fashioned’.
 Do people select the traits you hope for?
 Which ones come out on top?
 You may discover that some desired traits are less dominant than others, showing you where messaging needs strengthening.

 4. What emotions do you feel when you think about [your brand]?

 Why?
 Traits are the qualities that your brand has, but emotions are the feelings that your brand stirs in others.
 It’s important to try to influence both with your marketing if you want to succeed because purchase decisions are often made in the heart and not in the head.

-Q. Who do you think [your brand] is aimed at?
+5. Who do you think [your brand] is aimed at?

 Why?
 If you’ve been targeting a particular demographic, with marketing designed to appeal to them, this question will let you know how well you’re doing.
 Do the audience you’re surveying realise the brand is aimed at them or is there a misstep here?

-Q. Which (if any) of the following messages do you associate with [your brand]?
+6. Which (if any) of the following messages do you associate with [your brand]?

 Why?
 This is where you can test awareness of your brand tagline, slogan or messaging from a specific campaign.
 You can also include messaging from competitors to understand if there’s any confusion between your brand and others.
 How differentiated is your brand’s voice in the crowd?

-Q. Where do you think [your brand] sits in the market?
+7. Where do you think [your brand] sits in the market?

 Why?
 You can provide a scale from ‘high-end’ to ‘low-end’ to see if you are projecting the right brand image.
 Do consumers consider your brand mid-range, even though you’re aiming for prestige?
 This indicates that you need to tweak things like your pricing, packaging and store placement.

-Q. What do you think about [your brand]’s pricing?
+8. What do you think about [your brand]’s pricing?

 Why?
 Asking your target demographic if they perceive your brand as expensive, reasonable or cheap lets you find out if you’ve pitched your pricing right.
-You can also ask respondents to rate the perceived quality of your brand to see if there’s any mismatch between quality and price i.e. people think your brand is too expensive because it’s low quality or they think it is high quality at a cheap price.
+You can also ask respondents to rate the perceived quality of your brand to see if there’s any mismatch between quality and price – i.e. people think your brand is too expensive because it’s low quality or they think it is high quality at a cheap price.

-Q. What do you think about [your brand]’s advertising?
+9. What do you think about [your brand]’s advertising?

-Q. What words would you use to describe [your brand]’s packaging?
+10. What words would you use to describe [your brand]’s packaging?

 Why?
 By embedding imagery of your packaging into your survey, you can get feedback on its design.
 Does your packaging reflect your desired brand traits?
 Is there anything about it that’s out of alignment?
-To explore perceptions about your packaging in more detail consider carrying out apackaging design testing survey.
+To explore perceptions about your packaging in more detail, consider carrying out apackaging design testing survey.

 Brand perception survey question types

-To get the most useful results from your brand perception survey you should design it with a variety of question types.
-The question and answer format you choose will dictate whether the data you collect is‘quantitative’ or ‘qualitative’.
+To get the most useful results from your brand perception survey, you should design it with a variety of question types.
+The question-and-answer format you choose will dictate whether the data you collect is‘quantitative’ or ‘qualitative’.

-Qualitative responses are those given to open text questions.
-People answer in their own words and no predefined answers are provided.
+Qualitative responses are those given to open-text questions.
+People answer in their own words, and no predefined answers are provided.

 Having a mixture of both types will give you the best understanding of your brand perception.
-Quantitative questions let you set perimeters so you can measure perceptions around specific traits or receive responses in a standardized way that’s easy to analyse.
+Quantitative questions let you set perimeters so you can measure perceptions around specific traits or receive responses in a standardised way that’s easy to analyse.
 Meanwhile, qualitative questions allow you to collect unbiased feedback and provide colour and context around the numeric data.

-Ranking i.e. ask consumers to rank traits in order of how strongly they associate them with your brand
+Ranking – i.e. ask consumers to rank traits in order of how strongly they associate them with your brand

-Scales i.e. ask people to select how much they agree or disagree with a statement about your brand
+Scales – i.e. ask people to select how much they agree or disagree with a statement about your brand

-Net Promoter Score i.e. ask respondents how likely they are to recommend your brand to friends on a scale of 1-10 in order to get your NPS
+Net Promoter Score – i.e. ask respondents how likely they are to recommend your brand to friends on a scale of 1-10 in order to get your NPS

 Incorporating a variety of question types into your brand perception survey will not only give you richer data, but it will also make it more engaging for your respondents.

-Don’t forget to include answer options like ‘don’t know’, ‘N/A’ or ‘none’ to cater for people who are less familiar with your brand and will therefore be unable to truthfully answer some questions.
+Include answer options like ‘don’t know’, ‘N/A’ or ‘none’ to cater for people who are less familiar with your brand and will therefore be unable to truthfully answer some questions.
 This will help to maintain your data quality.

-Finally, before you hit ‘go’ on your brand perception survey, check that it’s well-designed and makes sense to the average person by having someone outside of your team (or even your organization) demo it.
+Finally, before you hit ‘go’ on your brand perception survey, check that it’s well-designed and makes sense to the average person by having someone outside of your team (or even your organisation) demo it.